Tuplanolla/contents/README.md

 Sometimes even that's not sufficient.
 Using an index solves that problem.

+Writing a perfect nontrivial C program, where every character has its place, is also intriguing.

 ## Installation

 Indefinix is written in C and thus works on "any" system.